schneider-simon/uva-software-evolution/src/series1/readme.md

 | -               | ∞           | max 50%         | Max 25%     | max 5 %          |
 | --              | ∞           | ∞               | ∞           | ∞                |

-We use the same as they used for cyclometic complexity
+We use the same as they used for cyclomatic complexity

-## Why this metric
+### Why this metric

 Unit interfacing is a metric for changeability and testability.
-How more more parameters there are for a method, how harder it is to test and change the functionality.
+The higher the number of parameters there are for a method, the harder it is to test and change the functionality.

-## Test
+### Test

 We compared some of our output to the smallsql source code: